 You get 64GB of storage as standard with the Galaxy S8, along with microSD support.
 That’s already quite generous, so we’re not expecting to see any changes here.

-Something we might see in the Galaxy S9, though, is for Samsung to finally push up the RAM allocation from 4GB to 6GB.
+Something we might see in the Galaxy S9, though, is for Samsung to finally push up the RAM allocation from 4GB to 6GB, as it has done for the Note 8.
 This is by no means out of the question, with some phones that are now a year old offering this amount of memory.
 It would also help it in its quest for ever-increasing performance.

 Fast charging - both wired and wireless - will likely feature, though we suspect Samsung will continue to use its own Adaptive Fast Charging tech rather than the Quick Charge built into Snapdragon processors.

 Samsung traditionally leads the pack when it comes to new smartphone features, so we’re somewhat puzzled by the fact it has yet to introduce a dual-camera.
-Nevertheless, one is tipped for the upcoming Note 8, and if that happens expect it to feature in the Galaxy S9 too.
+Nevertheless, one has been confirmed for the Note 8, so expect it to feature in the Galaxy S9 too.

-Samsung’s Note 8 is thought to be getting a 12Mp dual-lens camera with OIS and 3x optical zoom.
-We’ll know more in August when that phone is unveiled.
+Samsung’s Note 8 has a 12Mp dual-lens camera with dual-OIS and 2x optical zoom.

 Ports and connections